paulosuzart/xstandard/README.rst

 A really simple abstraction on top of `saxon`_. xstandard works with assertions lists that are applyied against a XML.

-An assertion is a map literal containing three keys: msg shows a message at the end of assertion application (can receive only one parameter, the currente analyzed node); path is used to select the node (an xpath expression); validate any function that receives the current node as argument to be validated.
+An assertion is a map literal containing three keys: msg shows a message at the end of assertion application (can receive only one parameter, the current analyzed node); path is used to select the node (an xpath expression); validate any function that receives the current node as argument to be validated.

 xstandard comes with default assertions and helper functions to help you create your own assertions.